JalalDlimi/TwiApp/README.md

 # Twitter Sentiment Analysis

 This is the code for the Twitter Sentiment Analysis using the <b>tweepy</b> library to access the <i>Twitter API</i> and the <b>TextBlob</b> library to perform Sentiment Analysis on each Tweet.
-Sentiment Analysis is a the process to understand and extract feelings from data.
+Sentiment Analysis is the process to understand and extract feelings from data.

 We will be able to see how positive or negative each tweet is about <strong>whatever topic we choose</strong>.